Zuchos/Zuchos.github.io/source/_posts/2015-05-23-how-to-write-subscriber-for-akka-streams.markdown

   }
 {% endcodeblock %}

-As you may see, the main method is the receive method which is responsible for accepting the incoming data and responding on demand on data that is comming from subscribers.
+As you may see, the main method is ```receive()``` which is responsible for accepting the incoming data and responding on demand on data that is coming from subscribers.
-The last thing to implement is to define the processing flow:
+The last thing is to define the processing flow.

 {% codeblock lang:scala flow definition https://github.com/Zuchos/akka-http-with-steams/blob/master/src/main/scala/pl/zuchos/example/NaiveGsServer.scala %}
   val dataPublisherRef = system.actorOf(Props[DataPublisher])